Lost Child

-When our son was young we spent many summers in rented houses on the beach.
+For many summers when our son was young we rented a beach house in the Hamptons.
 (See Skinny Dipping and The Great Hampton Babysitter Heist)

-One summer when he was three or four we were on a Hamptons beach when the kid went missing, We may have thought the other one had eyes on him, or maybe we were just horribly irresponsible parents, but in any case at one point we realized he was gone!
+One summer day when he was three or four we were on the beach when the kid went missing, We may have thought the other one had eyes on him, or maybe we were just horribly irresponsible parents, but in any case at one point we realized he was gone!

 We were confident we’d taught him never to go in the water without us – we weren’t THAT irresponsible, but where was he!
 Frantically we told the lifeguard we had a lost child and were asked for a description.

 “A boy, brown hair, blue eyes, a yellow bathing suit, and a white sunhat – or maybe he’s not wearing his hat – and maybe he’s carrying his pail and shovel.”
 I answered, my panic growing by the minute.
-And then we both went running down the beach in opposite directions calling his name.
+And then my husband and I went running down the beach in opposite directions calling his name.

 Soon the lifeguard came hurrying toward me.
-“A lifeguard down the beach has a lost boy but he doesn’t seem to fit your son’s description.
-He has blond hair and a red bathing suit.
-Could he be yours?”
+“A lifeguard on the next beach has a lost boy but he has blond hair and a red bathing suit so I guess he’s not yours.” he said

-Desperately trying to convince myself this was my child, and that I’d simply forgotten what he looked like and what he was wearing, I almost told the lifeguard, “I’m not sure, but we’ll take him.”
+Desperately trying to convince myself this was my child, and that I’d simply forgotten what he looked like, I almost told the lifeguard, “I’m not sure, but we’ll take him!”

-Thankfully my husband found him happily playing with his pail and shovel in the dunes.
+Thankfully my husband found him in the dunes happily playing with his pail and shovel.
 What an irresponsible kid!

 – Dana Susan Lehrman